 Looking your best while staying at home has never been more important.
-Whether you are always home based or have just begun working from home, how you look really can affect not only how you feel but also how productive you are.
+Whether you are always home based or are working from home because of the pandemic, how you look really can affect not only how you feel but also how productive you are.

 It’s easy to slide into the trap of comfort over style, but it’s very hard to be motivated if you are wearing your pyjamas or a track suit.
 Leisure wear, by its very nature, makes us feel like we are ‘at leisure’, so less likely to be able to focus or get those important items ticked off our to do lists.
 Also, it’s nice to save our leisure wear for times when we do choose to be at leisure.
 The very act of changing into our ‘comfy clothes’ can help us begin to relax and unwind.

 When things are challenging both at home and in the wider world, we really need to keep our self esteem and energy high.
 Looking your best can help you do that.
 Here are some easy ways for looking your best while staying at home.

 Looking Your Best While Staying or Working At Home

 Don’t neglect your skin care routine.
 Be sure to keep your skin hydrated from the inside by drinking lots of water, and from the outside with a good moisturiser.

 Keeping your hair washed and blow dried nicely is also a great way to keep looking your best.
 I always run a hairbrush through my hair before I do a video call, just to be sure.
 Remember to deep condition your hair from time to time, especially now when you can’t have your split ends trimmed regularly.

 Those of us who have our hair cut and/or coloured by a hairdresser may find the next few months challenging.
 If you haven’t got experience of it, I’d urge you not to cut or colour your own hair.
 The people selling ‘professional’ scissors and hair colouring want you to buy, so of course they are going to tell you it’s easy.
 However, these days are stressful enough without giving yourself a bad haircut or colour when there’s no one who can fix it!